Cincinnati Premises Liability Lawyer

 When you step onto someone else’s property, you have the right to a reasonable expectation of safety.
 The property owner does not have to guarantee that nothing bad will happen to you, but he or she does have to take measures to reasonably prevent foreseeable accidents.
 Failure to do so could result in visitor accidents and injuries.

 If you or a loved one has injuries from an unsafe premises in Cincinnati, you may have a claim against the property owner.
-The Cincinnati unsafe premises attorney at Elk & Elk Co., Ltd can discuss your case and legal options during a free consultation.
+The Cincinnati premises liability attorney at Elk & Elk Co., Ltd can discuss your case and legal options during a free consultation.
 Call (513) 370-5807 today.

 Why Choose Elk & Elk Co., Ltd?